-- The USVI MCSAP Program has had its initial briefing of the PRISM program by the Federal Motor Carrier Safety Administration (FMCSA) staff.
-This briefing gave the Territory an outline of the PRISM program and its benefits to the Territory's safety initiatives. - The next step will be for the USVI MCSAP program to identify the responsible parties, development of implementation timelines, cost estimates, etc. to develop a PRISM Implementation Plan to outline how the Territory will meet the program requirements and extended time frame for the Territory. - A key component will be to have a dedicated IT System Analyst, for the VIOHS, who will be able to allocate the time necessary to allow the USVI to meet the extended deadline of the end of FY2021. - The Analyst joined the staff in March 2021 and is currently being trained by VIPD IT Director.
-However, the training is not progressing as swiftly as planned as the IT Director is challenged by the number of IT projects of the VIPD, filling vacancies related to IT with qualified and experienced personnel, lack of spacing for staff and equipment, and other GVI related issues tied to system functions. - The VIPD/VIOHS must ensure that the IT staff can meet the requirements and need to assist in guiding the implementation of the TraCS system, integrate VIPD systems, and maintain the new Records Management System, and the Report Beam crash reporting system. - The VIPD Report Beam system was assessed by Howard University TRC experts and a cleaning of the data and implementation of quality control must be established to ensure that quality data is integrated into the new TraCS system.
+• The USVI MCSAP Program has had its intial briefing of the PRISM program by the Federal Motor Carrier Safety Administration (FMCSA) staff.
+This briefing gave the Territory an outline of the PRISM program and its benefits to the Territory's safety initiatives.

+- The next step will be for the USVI MCSAP program to identify the responsible parties, development of implementation timelines, cost estimates, etc. to develop a PRISM Implementation Plan to outline how the Territory will meet the program requirements and extended time frame for the Territory. - A key component will be to have a dedicated IT System Analyst, for the VIOHS, who will be able to allocate the time necessary to allow the USVI to meet the extended deadline of the end of FY2021.
+However, the person selected could not fulfill the requirements of the position.
+A new search began in FY2022 and will continue in FY2023. - The IT Director is challenged by the number of IT projects of the VIPD, filling vacancies related to IT with qualified and experienced personnel, lack of spacing for staff and equipment, and other GVI related issues tied to system functions. - The VIPD/VIOHS must ensure that the IT staff can meet the requirements and need to assist in guiding the implementation of the TraCS system, integrate VIPD systems, and maintain the new Records Management System, and the Report Beam crash reporting system. - The VIPD Report Beam system was assessed by Howard University TRC experts and a cleaning of the data and implementation of quality control must be established to ensure that quality data is integrated into the new TraCS system.
+With the beginning of the TraCS software installation, it has been decided that the historical Report Beam data will continue to be housed separately, and the new system will begin clean.

-Program Activities for FY 2021 - 2023: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2021 - 2023: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.

-- Participation in best practice site visits. - Development of Territory-wide and Programmatic Action Plans. - Technical Assistance conference calls to monitor progress, provide guidance, insight and expertise on steps the Territory have currently taken to meet its goals. - Report progress to FMCSA as specified in their terms and conditions of the PRISM agreement.
+- · Participation in best practice site visits. - Development of Territory-wide and Programmatic Action Plans. - Technical Assistance conference calls to monitor progress, provide guidance, insight and expertise on steps the Territory have currently taken to meet its goals. - · Report progress to FMCSA as specified in their terms and conditions of the PRISM agreement.